raspdevpy/ccdoc/guide/Interaction/interactionId.md

 #### Usage: `$interactionId`

-::: warning Just like $interactionReply, this functions only works for interaction Except slash commands, since they don't have id.
+::: warning Just like $interactionReply, this function only works for interaction Except slash commands, since they don't have id.
 :::